gogdl-ng/gogdl-ng/.github/README.md

 - The gogdl-ng browser [extension](https://github.com/gogdl-ng/gogdl-ng-webext).

 ## Installation
-1. Create a `config` folder and create a `config.toml` in it.
-Like this:
+1. Create a `config` folder and create a `config.toml` with the following content:
 ```toml
 title = "gogdl-ng"